postgres/pgweb/docs/authentication.rst

 encryption keys and similar details.
 This is now held in the main database, accessible through the django administration system, instead of being held in pg_hba.conf and managed through SQL.

-In some cases this may be complicated to implement on the client side, and thus version 1.0 community login is still left around.
-It may be removed at some point in the future, depending on implementation and policy details...

 The flow of an authentication in the 2.0 system is fairly simple: